 Rid Your Kitchen of Bad Foods

-Losing and maintaining a healthy weight centers on your diet.
+Losing and maintaining a healthy weight center on your diet.
 When you follow a 1,200-calorie diet plan, there are lots of food you will have to avoid.

-High-calorie and sugary foods like candies, carbohydrates, processed snacks, sweetened drinks, and greasy foods must be severely limited, if not completed eliminated.
+High-calorie and sugary foods like candies, carbohydrates, processed snacks, sweetened drinks, and greasy foods must be severely limited, if not completely eliminated.